SparrowTek/CoreCashu/Docs/keychain_secure_store_plan.md

 # KeychainSecureStore Design Scope (Phase 2 Draft)

-> Status: Scoping draft prepared on 2025-09-22.
-Use as the source of truth while implementing the Apple secure store.
+> Status: Prototype scaffolding added on 2025-09-22; update this document as implementation matures.

 ## 1. Goals
 - Provide a production-ready secure store for Apple platforms that implements `SecureStore`.